arithescientist/chicago_primary_cause_of-caraccidents/readme.md

 #### = h4
 ##### = h5
 --->

+# Setup

+- Install the requirements and setup the development environment.

+	`pip3 install -r requirements.txt`

+- Run the application.

+	`python3 app.py`

+- Navigate to `localhost:5000`.

 # Purpose
 The goal of this research is to analyze chicago car accident reports data in order to classify the primary cause of an accident and answer the following questions: